MohamedAbdelsamei/ATM-Simulation/README.md

 # ATM Simulator

-This Java program simulates the functionality of an Automated Teller Machine (ATM).
-It allows users to authenticate using a username and PIN, deposit and withdraw funds, and check their account balance.
+The project is a Java application implemented using Maven, designed to simulate the operations of an Automated Teller Machine (ATM).
+The application provides an intuitive interface for users to manage financial transactions on their bank accounts.
+Users can authenticate by entering a username and PIN, gaining access to the following main features:

 ## Features